1. Introduction

 In this article, we discussed methods for efficiently deleting a directory in Linux.

-In conclusion, we should always define what’s to be done to choose the most efficient way to do it.
+In conclusion, we should always define what’s to be done when deleting and choose the most efficient way to do it.